ljiang09/ant-maze-solver/README.md

   - run like 10 times, see how many work
   - runtime metrics (bc ACO is computationally expensive)
 - write more in depth about the two other applications of ACO
-- analysis of comparison with other heuristics? basically add some heuristic examples (A* and uhhh)
 - make graphs to show results
 - test changing the heuristic
 -->